 After a couple of thunder and hail storms, it has finally cooled off here.
 We escaped to Rocky Mountain National Park on Saturday, and I found myself wishing for a sweater and a mug of hot coffee.
 We were lucky enough to get up close and personal with an Elk!
-There are pictures at the bottom of this post but for now, these cooler temperatures mean that I am finally in the mood to talk about warm food again!
+But, these cooler temperatures mean that I am finally in the mood to talk about warm food again.
 So here we go: Paleo Swedish Meatballs.

 When you Google the origins of Swedish Meatballs, you don't find much in the way of answers.
 What you do find is a lot of people talking about IKEA, and how they've discovered the furniture store's famous recipe.
 In truth, I've never stepped foot into an IKEA, and so when I hear this I furrow my brow and wonder how a furniture store ended up so famous for beef and gravy.
 Anyone with me?
 (Update, 6/28/2017: I have now visited IKEA once.
 I love it and hate it at the same time.
 I hate it because I hate shopping.
 I love it because there are so many solutions in once place!)

 Since I haven't tried IKEA's meatballs, I can't weigh in on their flavor.
 My own memories of Swedish Meatballs don't make much more sense, anyways: they include a lot of Costco and have nothing to do with Sweden.
 This is why I found myself searching for answers.
 Why are they Swedish?
 While I consider myself a perfectly competent Google-maneuverer, I can't say I came back with many answers.
 It does seem that in some parts of Sweden, some meatballs are served in gravy.
 Unlike French Fries, maybe Swedish Meatballs do have an origin-appropriate name.
 I never really got to the bottom of the issue, because at that point I just gave in and decided it was time to eat.
 Maybe that's what French Fries and Swedish Meatballs have in common: they're just too dang delicious for anyone to really care what they're named.